nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/web-adapters-for-the-rest-api.md

 {{/panel}}

-If the pointed resource is not a&nbsp;<span class="s1">Folder</span>, then the search is issued from the parent document.
+If the pointed resource is not a Folder, then the search is issued from the parent document.

 **NXQL Search**